atharv-khede/Easy_Cash_Banking/README.md

 * service: This page shows all the available services of the application.
 * About: This page contains all basic understanding About applications and services.
 * Contact: Customer can contact the bank and put their queries here.
-* Bot service: Chatbot for customer's instant queries.
+* Bot service: Chatbot for customers' instant queries.

 This project is a static website for Internet banking purposes that allows bank customers to fulfill their banking needs with ease and from any device.
 From opening an account in the bank to accessing online business, all your needs can be fulfilled here.

+# Prerequisites
+Before getting started with the project, ensure you have a basic web development environment set up.
+You'll need:

+* A web browser for testing and preview.
+* A text editor or integrated development environment (IDE) for code editing.

 # Project link(deployed using Azure)
 [online_Easy_cash](https://ambitious-hill-05e999f10.3.azurestaticapps.net)